NoMamesWey1/Iot/README.md

-# IoT
+# IoT Data Analysis

-Description: Created a Server that will connect to a MongoDB database and will download some data and parse it, and created a Client to query the server for the resulting data in real time.
-Used MongoDB, Dataniz, and Google Cloud VM to be able to run the code Locally and on the Cloud.
+This project focuses on creating a server-client architecture for IoT data analysis.
+The server connects to a MongoDB database, downloads data, and performs analysis on the data.
+The client can query the server in real-time to retrieve the analyzed results.

+## Description

-The program execution:
+The program execution follows the following steps:

-Step 1: The Client establishes the port and IP address of your Server
+**Step 1:** The client establishes the port and IP address of the server.

-Step 2: Your Client sends a packet of data to query the Server
+**Step 2:** The client sends a packet of data to query the server.

-Step 3: Your Server connects to and downloads the current data from your MongoDB Server
+**Step 3:** The server connects to the MongoDB server and downloads the latest data.

-Step 4: Your Server figures out which sensor has the best average time, and sends the name of the associated road to the Client
+**Step 4:** The server analyzes the data and determines which sensor has the best average time.
+It then sends the name of the associated road to the client.

-Step 5: Your Client prints out which road is the best one to take given your current data
+**Step 5:** The client receives the response from the server and prints out the best road to take based on the current data.

+## Technologies Used

+The project utilizes the following technologies:

+- MongoDB: A NoSQL database used to store and retrieve the IoT data.
+- Dataniz: A data analysis library used to analyze the downloaded data.
+- Google Cloud VM: A virtual machine platform used to run the code both locally and on the cloud.

+## Execution

+To run the program:

+1. Set up a MongoDB database and ensure it is accessible.
+2. Configure the server with the appropriate MongoDB connection settings.
+3. Start the server program on the desired machine or cloud VM.
+4. Set up the client program with the server's IP address and port.
+5. Run the client program to send queries to the server and receive the analyzed results.